“With man this is impossible,

 Willy looks and acts like a mini Lyle.
 He is fun to work with and our kids use him for ground work.
 Willy loves attention and came to us because he is too easy of a keeper for his own good!

 Lyle joined us in 2008.
 He is a handsome boy and all the kids love him.
 Lyle is able to challenge his riders that need challenged.
-For riders who cannot sit up independently, Lyle is an invaluable member of our equine team!
+Lyle is an invaluable member of our equine team!

 Flashy Leo McCue